1. As a rider, how do I join the league?

 9. Do I need to have a race licence?

-In short – yes, but you can buy a day licence for a race, at a cost of £10* on top of the race entry fee, from the race organiser on the day, or when entering online.
+In short – yes, but you can buy a day licence for a race, for around £10 on top of the race entry fee, from the race organiser on the day, or when entering online.
 This might be the best way for you if you are just trying out racing.
-If you enter lots of races, it is cheaper to purchase a full race licence along-side your British Cycling Silver or Gold membership. *£10 is the 2014 rate, this may have changed for 2015.
+If you enter lots of races, it is cheaper to purchase a full race licence along-side your British Cycling Silver or Gold membership.

 10. How do I enter a race?